msherry/fxrd-mode/README.md

 - `rm37-mode`: a mode for editing RM37 (Mastercard rebate transaction) files
 - `tso6-mode`: a mode for editing TSO6 (Mastercard rebate confirmation) files

+In each mode, the current field is highlighted with `fxrd-current-field-face`, and the field's name is shown in the modeline.
+All fields with errors are highlighted with `fxrd-invalid-field-face`, and if the current field has an error, the error is also displayed in the modeline.

 ## Usage
 In each of these modes, the following commands are available:

 - `M-<right>` `(next-field)` and `M-<left>` `(previous-field)` move to the next and previous fields, respectively.

-This mode also provides validation of fields -- valid fields are highlighted with `fxrd-current-field-face`, while invalid fields are highlighted with `fxrd-invalid-field-face` (both customizable).
-The current field name is also displayed in the modeline.

 ### Examples